rev-net/memo/pitch.md

 ## TLDR

 Today's crypto applications, social networks, and AI agents have a business model problem, rooted in the tensions between open source productivity and private value capture.
+This has too often lead to misallocated resources – the promoters of pump and dumps win, the innovative entrepreneurs left with scraps.

 Revnets offer a promising solution, as an openly accounted-for tokenized growth engine for investors, builders, and retail customers of open source and beyond.